pkncoder/DnDMonsterFightV3/dndmonsterfight/README.md

 - [ ] Make better error messages
 - [x] Make the to-strings better with a return ();
 - [ ] Re-make the getStringInput(String, String[], String, boolean) / getStringInput(String, String[], String) to use a better system for swaping if you match with or against the array
+  - Possibly add a variable that will just say if the string[] is matched or not matched (probbally a boolean)

 ### Hypothetically major re-writing
 - [ ] Same code for players / enemies